Airsickmammal/example-220130/README.md

 Example to show how to edit the schedule of a standard dynamic-term-equal-installment loan to be the same as a dynamic-term-balloon one.

 See [src/http/api/mambu/examples/edit_schedule.clj](https://github.com/MkershMambu/example-220130/blob/main/src/http/api/mambu/examples/edit_schedule.clj)
+* NOTE: To get this library to run on your own Mambu tenant search for "[CONFIG]" in this file and make appropriate changes

 Goto Comments section.
 Execute the following steps from a REPL
 * [1] - Creates a New Loan